PhD in Science

 Do I need publications before applying for science PhD positions?

 It is not required, but strongly beneficial and recommended for science fields that are research-heavy.
+Having publications will improve your PhD full funding chances.

-How important is choosing the right supervisor for a PhD in science?
+How important is choosing the right supervisor for a PhD in Science?

 Extremely important!
 Your PhD supervisor directly shapes your research direction and progress.